numbas/editor-docs/source/question/parts/numberentry.rst

             If "Require trailing zeros?" is ticked, only the answer :math:`1.400` will be marked correct.
             If it is not ticked, any of :math:`1.4`, :math:`1.40` or :math:`1.400` will be marked as correct.
             If *too many* zeros are used, e.g. :math:`1.4000`, the answer is marked as incorrect.

+        Partial credit for wrong precision
+            This option only applies when a precision restriction is selected.
+            If the student does not give their answer to the required precision, they only get this much of the available credit for the part.

+        Message if wrong precision
+            This option only applies when a precision restriction is selected.
+            If the student does not give their answer to the required precision, they are given this feedback message.

         Show precision restriction hint?
             If this is ticked, then some text describing the rounding the student must perform is shown next to the input box.